w3f/General-Grants-Program/grants/speculative/Subsocial.md

 Store an edit history on IPFS + list of CIDs in Substrate storage in a corresponding struct: blog, post, comment or profile.

-- Save and view an edit history of a post
+- Save and view an edit history of a post.
-- Save and view an edit history of a blog
+- Save and view an edit history of a blog.
-- Save and view an edit history of a comment
+- Save and view an edit history of a comment.
 - Save and view an edit history of a member profile.

+#### What to expect?

+Users will be able to deploy a Substrate node and web UI that includes our modules.
+This will allow a user to send an extrinsic that let's them create a new blog, post or comment.
+A content of every new entity: name and description of a blog, title and body of a post, and a comment will be added to IPFS before extrinsic's sent to Substrate.
+A structure, ownership and IPFS CID of a new entity will be saved to Substrate storage.

+A user should be able to edit any their entities (blog/post/comment).
+An updated content of an entity will be added to IPFS and the new CID will replace the current CID in a related structure of an entity in Substrate storage.
+All previous CIDs of every entity after it's updated by a user will be stored in a structure field called `edit_history`.
+A user should be able to view an edit history of an updated entity on web UI.

+#### Documentation & Docker:

+Both documentation and Docker containers should be updated to reflect new features and changes introduced in this milestone.

 ### Milestone 2 – Reputation, Activity stream – 1 month – $10,000